trylinux/lift/README.md

 $ python lift.py -f <file_with_one_ip_per_line> -I
 ```

-Only of the required arguments can be supplied when running the lift tool.
+Only one of the required arguments can be supplied when running the lift tool.

 **Required Arguments**: